First: Cherae is pronounced shuh-RAY/sher-AY. You can also call me C.L.

 Conflict shapes narratives, and narratives in turn shape conflict; the questions are—who is doing the shaping, and how is that shaping us?
 I have a separate blog, Battlefields, where I consider this in more depth with occasional posts.

-I’m an athlete and personal trainer, interested less in weight loss than in how exercise and fitness shapes a person’s mental health.
+I’m an athlete and personal trainer, interested in how exercise and fitness shapes a person’s mental health.
 I especially enjoy tinkering with exercise and gender presentation and making sure I can survive a zombie apocalypse without destroying my knees.